Cancel anytime

 Leadership and Structure

-Gayn Erickson is the CEO.
-The company has a typical corporate structure with departments for engineering, sales, marketing, operations, and finance.
+Gayn Erickson is the current President and CEO.
+The company has a typical corporate structure with departments such as Engineering, Sales, Marketing, Operations, and Finance.

 Top Products and Market Share